We came, we saw, he died! — Hillary Clinton

 Around 1985, the Other became more personal when television identified many charismatic Third World villains.
 After the first generation (Ho Chi Minh and Fidel Castro) came Moammar Khadaffy, Idi Amin, Yasser Arafat, Ayatollah Khomeini, Manuel Noriega, Kim Il Sung, Slobodan Milosevic, Hugo Chavez, Saddam Hussein, Osama Bin Laden and the greatest of all, Mahmoud Ahmadinejad, who was too good to be true: a Holocaust denier who sought to possess nuclear weapons.

 Now, just when we need him, Khadaffy resurfaces as our external (read: Third World, read: nonwhite) Other.
 And ask yourself: prior to about six weeks ago, when was the last time you’d heard his name in the media?
 Not, I would bet, for a long time.
 That is because in 2006 the U.S. “rehabilitated” him and restored official relations.
-Indeed, in 2008, Condoleezza Rice visited him in Libya.
+Indeed, in 2008, Condoleeza Rice visited him in Libya, and the next year Barack Obama himself shook hands with him.

 Prior to these changes, Khadaffy, the voice of Mid-East radicalism, had served as one of America’s favorite boogiemen for 35 years.
 Now that he has, quite suddenly, become the symbol of entrenched conservatism, he allows Barack Obama to say (as he did yesterday): “We cannot stand idly by when a tyrant tells his people there will be no mercy.”